Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - Georgia Tech's games this season have hit the over on two of four set point totals (50%).

-- The Yellow Jackets collect 71 more yards per game (386) than the Panthers give up per matchup (315).
+- The Yellow Jackets average 71 more yards per game (386) than the Panthers allow per matchup (315).

-- Georgia Tech is 2-1 against the spread and 2-1 overall when the team churns out more than 315 yards.
+- Georgia Tech is 2-1 against the spread and 2-1 overall when the team piles up over 315 yards.

 - The Yellow Jackets have turned the ball over two times, four fewer times than the Panthers have forced turnovers (6).